sathishnotes/sathishnotes.github.io/_posts/2019-03-15-why-data-visualization-is-important.markdown

 categories: jekyll update
 ---

-Let me start with the definition of Data Science.
+`Definition of Data Science from Hadley Wickam and Garrett Grolemund :`

 > DataScience is an exciting discipline that allows you to turn raw data into understanding,
 > insight, and knowledge. - *Hadley Wickam and Garrett Grolemund*